 Social Media Guidelines

-UCI’s Social Media Guidelines are intended to provide guidance and support to UCI departments and organizations that own and operate social media channels.
-Social media is a dynamic and invaluable communication medium.
+UC Irvine’s social media guidelines apply to members of the UC Irvine social media community, including, but not limited to, students, faculty, staff, administrators and members of the greater community.
+These guidelines are meant to provide guidance and support to UCI departments and organizations that own and operate social media channels.
+Social media is a dynamic medium.
 As new norms emerge, these guidelines will be updated accordingly.

 Like any other university activity, it is important that you exercise sound judgment and common sense by adhering to UCI’s values, and by following UCI Rights of Free Speech and Academic Freedom, UC diversity statement, UC statement of ethical values and standards of ethical conduct and all other applicable policies.